alfredo1995/alfredo1995/README.md

     <a href="https://www.youtube.com/c/ÁreadaProgramação"><img alt="Linkedin" src="https://img.shields.io/youtube/channel/subscribers/UCXKSo8RSfVmrawXleZ-_arg?style=social"></a><a href="https://www.linkedin.com/in/alfredo1995/" target="_blank"></a>&nbsp;
 </p>

-    I am a Programmer with solid knowledge in C# programming language.
-Focus on efficient, cohesive and adaptable code.
+    I am a Programmer with solid knowledge of the C# programming language, algorithms and object orientation.
+In order to improve the practice of developing readable, extensible and concise code.

     My experience includes developing games for mobile devices through the Unity Engine.

     Familiarity with REST API development in C#, through the .NET framework with technology (ASP.NET Core).